 Piasecki Helicopters

-There are only two State of Pennsylvania historical markers within two blocks of Matthias Baldwin Park, the area I have been calling the Baldwin Park neighborhood.
+There are only three State of Pennsylvania historical markers within two blocks of Matthias Baldwin Park, the area I have been calling the Baldwin Park neighborhood.
 The first is at the northwest corner of the Park and honors Matthias Baldwin, the founder of Baldwin Locomotive Works.
-The second stands at 1937 Callowhill Street, and honors a pioneer of helicopter flight, born 100 years ago this month.
+The second is on Vine Street in front of the Parkway Central Library.
+The third stands at 1937 Callowhill Street, and honors a pioneer of helicopter flight, born 100 years ago this month.
 Just as our neighborhood had been the hub of locomotive design and manufacture in the late 1800's, our neighborhood played a role in Philadelphia's reputation as the hub for autogyro and helicopter development in the 1930's and 1940's.

 State historical marker at 1937 Callowhill Street.